Get HH posts in your email!

 Although their menu changes seasonally, our friendly waiter told me they always have a few vegetarian options and at least a vegan salad, if not other vegan-friendly dishes.
 (I was sad to hear we'd missed the vegan enchiladas the previous season).

-I also found this gem at a ...
+I also found this gem at a gas station in Wyoming.
+We'd been driving for over two hours (from Utah) and ...

 As you may know from Facebook, I've been on holiday in Europe for the past week or so.
 I've been sharing some pics there, but here's a good wrap-up post of my trip so far (I'll do another part 2 post once I'm back in the States).